KANNIBALWEAR/K_OVERVIEW/README.md

 - Personal Item with each order (hand-written or custom message with the brands tagline + QR code)
 - Instruction Manual for every item included or via QR code leading to a Vimeo/YT/server video

-- Prime Vibe - plastic membership card (later on access to membership shows, exclusive things for card holders.
+- High Class Vibe - plastic membership card (later on access to membership shows, exclusive things for card holders.
 Perhaps people who have it have a monthly allowance, discounts etc).
 ![](kannibal-packaging-inspiration.png)

 ## ICEBOX_